matthew-puku/snackfu/README.md

 ## Provide an overview and description of your Testing process.

 ## Discuss and analyse requirements related to information system security.

+Information System Security refers to the process of keeping user safe and secure.
+This is covered in more detail on questions 22 and 23.

 ## Discuss methods you will use to protect information and data.